Find Training for Your Next Career!

 Salary and Job Outlook

-The Bureau of Labor Statistics reports the average salary for special education teachers working in high schools in 2022 was $71,290, with the top 10 percent making $102,850.
-The BLS also predicts that by 2031, demand for special education teachers will increase 4 percent, which means that there will be about 37,600 added job openings each year.
+The Bureau of Labor Statistics reports the average salary for special education teachers working in high schools in 2023 was $76,000, with the top 10 percent making $114,360.
+The BLS also predicts that by 2032, demand for special education teachers will show little to no increase or decrease.

 References: